Theory of Operation

 Filenames

-The sdsOpen function takes <name> and the stream opening mode as input parameters.
+The sdsOpen function takes <name> for the stream and the opening mode as input parameters.

 Opening a stream in sdsModeRead mode is used for playback and opening stream in sdsModeWrite is used for recording.

-The file name used when opening a stream depends on the presence of the sdsio.yml steering file and its play node.
+The actual files used when opening a stream depend on the presence of the *.sdsio.yml control file and its play node.

 Recording: